Please email your comments & questions to geovisual at comcast.net. Thank you.

 (& Some Other Notable Crosses)

-October 23, 1898 - Peace Cross, Massachusetts & Wisconsin Avenues, Cleveland Park, Washington, DC (USA).
+October 23, 1898 - Peace Cross, at Washington National Cathedral, Massachusetts & Wisconsin Avenues, Cleveland Park, Washington, DC (USA).
 "Dedicated by President McKinley to mark the coming end of the Spanish-American War.
 It is located near the former location of the residence where the first meetings were held to plan Washington National Cathedral" (constructed 1907-1990).
 Also known as "Stone Cross."

-March 13, 1904 - Cristo Redentor de los Andes / Christ of the Andes, Uspallata Pass, Andes Mountains (Argentina/Chile).
+March 13, 1904 - Cristo Redentor de los Andes / Christ the Redeemer of the Andes, Uspalla Pass, Andes Mountains (Argentina/Chile).
 Celebrates the Peace of King Edward VII [1841-1910] of England.
-The statue was cast from melted military armaments, and hauled thirteen thousand feet to the top of the mountain by the armies of both nations.
-The monument was on the cover of Time Magazine, December 17, 1928.
+The statue was cast from melted military armaments, and hauled up to the 13,000 foot pass by the armies of both nations.
+It was on the cover of Time Magazine, December 17, 1928.

 May 1919 - Grave of Edith Cavell, Life’s Green, South Wall, Norwich Cathedral, Norwich, Norfolk (England).
 Edith Cavell [1865-1915] was "quite the most famous woman to be killed in World War I." As a British nurse, she "treated friend and foe alike and helped allied soldiers to escape, for which she was executed by the Germans" in Brussels (Belgium) on October 12, 1915.
 Buried after a memorial service at Westminster Abbey on May 15, 1919.
 Lower image shows graveside ceremony on October 9, 2004.
 Upper image copyright © Martin Edwards 2003.
 Click here for more Cavell monuments.